yoctoalex/eap-lb-lab/README.rst

 More detailed information on this API request can be found `here <https://bit.ly/38DsMj5>`_.

-`e)` Retrieve information on available catalogs and their IDs
+`d)` Retrieve information on available catalogs and their IDs

 Select the **Get Catalogs** request and click **Send** to retrieve the data about the available Catalogs and their IDs.